TakumiOtagaki/PseudoknotVisualizer/README.md

 Using this option, you can avoid the error around the non-ordinary sequence index.

-#### 20250530 update
- - Fixed an issue where, for certain entries (e.g., 1ehz), some base pairs detected by RNAView were not being colored.
+- 2025-05-30: Fixed an issue where some RNAView-detected pairs (e.g., 1ehz) were not colored.

-#### 20250716 update
- - DSSR に対応中...
+- 2025-07-16: Initial DSSR support in progress.

 # License
 This software is released under the MIT License.